softonic/laravel-protobuf-events/README.md

 First you need to configure the [nuwber/rabbit-events package](https://github.com/nuwber/rabbitevents) to be able to use the package.

+Then You must configure ``config/protobuf-events.php`` to set the client of the library.
+This client allow to isolate different services, identifying the origin of the message.

 #### Configuring a listener

 In the RabbitEventsServiceProvider::boot register the listeners that you want using the ExternalEvents::decorateListener method.